 Copyright © Nucleus Medical Media, Inc.

-If you think you are having a heart attack, call 911 right away.
+If you think you are having a heart attack, call for medical help right away.

-Blood tests—To look for certain enzymes found in the blood within hours or days after a heart attack.Urine tests—To look for certain substances found in the urine within hours or days after a heart attack.Electrocardiogram (EKG)—Records the heart's activity by measuring electrical currents through the heart muscle, changes can show if there is blockage or damage.
+Tests may include: Blood tests—To look for certain enzymes found in the blood within hours or days after a heart attack.Urine tests—To look for certain substances found in the urine within hours or days after a heart attack.Electrocardiogram (EKG)

 and/or angiotensin-converting enzyme